KipCollo/Java-Revision/javaEE/mail/Readme.md

             Throws:
                 MessagingException

-Message Attributes
-The Message class adds its own set of standard attributes to those it inherits from the Part interface.
+- `Message Attributes`:- The Message class adds its own set of standard attributes to those it inherits from the Part interface.
 These attributes include the sender and recipient addresses, the subject, flags, and sent and received dates.
-The Message class also supports non-standard attributes in the form of headers.
-See the JavaMail API (Javadoc) Documentation for the list of standard attributes defined in the Message class.
-Not all messaging systems will support arbitrary headers, and the availability and meaning of particular header names is specific to the messaging system implementation.
+The Message class also supports non-standard attributes in the form of headers.Not all messaging systems will support arbitrary headers, and the availability and meaning of particular header names is specific to the messaging system implementation.

-The ContentType Attribute
-The contentType attribute specifies the data type of the content, following the MIME typing specification (RFC 2045).
+- `The ContentType Attribute`:- The contentType attribute specifies the data type of the content, following the MIME typing specification (RFC 2045).
 A MIME type is composed of a primary type that declares the general type of the content, and a subtype that specifies a specific format for the content.
 A MIME type also includes an optional set of type-specific parameters

 JavaMail API components can access content via these mechanisms: